Learn what can cause delays in ServiceLevelEvents agent processing.

 -

 Review PDC and/or the PegaRULES-ALERT logs to look for events/alerts associated to the ServiceLevelEvents agent, or the ProcessEvent activity which the agent runs (Pega0020s, Pega0005s, etc).
 For any found, consider taking actions to address the cause of the event/alert, or potentially moving the process, which throws the event/alert, outside the context of SLA processing.
+Please note that this approach applies when using queue processing for SLAs, with the addition of the Pega0117 alert.

 -